 Ribs are one of those foods that always intimidated me, and while I liked them, I was never brave enough to cook them for the first few years I was married.
 Then, one day, there was a huge sale on ribs at our local store, and having no better idea for dinner, I bought them.
-On the drive home, I realized that I didn’t have a grill at the time or a ribs recipe, so after some online research, a slow cooker recipe was born.
+On the drive home, I realized that I didn’t have a grill at the time or a even a recipe for ribs, so after some online research, a slow cooker recipe was born.
 It turned out great and we’ve been cooking these ever since!

 This is one of several variations that I make, and it might be my favorite.
 Adjust spices and sweetener to fit your own taste…

-- 1/4 cup honey or molasses (optional)- can also use a dash of stevia
+- ¼ cup honey or molasses (or molasses or a dash of stevia, optional)

-- Dice the onion and place at the bottom of a crock pot (at least 6 quarts!).
+- Dice the onion and place it at the bottom of the Crock-Pot.

-- Mix the tomato sauce, tomato paste, vinegar, worcestershire, liquid smoke and sweetener if using and then pour evenly over the ribs.
+- Ina small bow, mix together the tomato sauce, tomato paste, vinegar, Worcestershire, liquid smoke, and sweetener if using and then pour evenly over the ribs.